A variety of stainless steel and non-stick cookware neatly arranged on a modern kitchen stovetop and shelf against a white subway tile backsplash.

 Much like any piece of cookware, there are a few considerations to keep in mind while using carbon steel.

-- Avoid Certain Foods: Some acidic foods, such as citrus, tomatoes, vinegar, and wine, can strip the seasoning of your carbon Steel cookware.
-This doesnโt damage your pan, and just means you need to re-season your pan or cook with fattier foods to build the seasoning back up.
-If you regularly cook with acidic ingredients, it's worth keeping in mind.
+• Avoid Certain Foods: Some acidic foods, such as citrus, tomatoes, vinegar, and wine, can strip the seasoning of your carbon steel cookware.
+This doesn’t damage your pan, and just means you need to re-season your pan or cook with fattier foods to build the seasoning back up afterward.

-- Hand Wash: Like the rest of our cookware, we donโt recommend putting carbon steel in the dishwasher and highly encourage hand-washing only.
-Since carbon steel is not corrosion resistant, we recommend cleaning with water and drying completely on the stove to avoid rust.
+• Care Requirements: Like the rest of our cookware, we highly discourage washing carbon steel in the dishwasher and recommend hand-washing only.
+Since carbon steel is not corrosion resistant, we recommend cleaning with water and drying it completely over low on the stove to avoid rust.
 For tougher messes, check out this cleaning guide.

 What Is Stainless Steel Cookware?

-Stainless cookware is highly regarded for its ability to cook at high temperatures, achieve an excellent sear and sautรฉ, and look good while doing it.
+Stainless steel cookware is regarded for its ability to cook at high temperatures, achieve an excellent sear and sauté, and look good while doing it.
 Our 5-ply Stainless Clad has outstanding heat control that allows you to cook practically anything to perfection.

 Advantages of Stainless Cookware